-The proposed setting back of the clifftop pathway from the cliffedge will allow for the rehabilitation of the rocky sea cliff vegetation and coastal grassland community.
-This will have a significant positive impact on both the habitat and its suitability for foraging for chough birds, subject to suitable management.
+The proposed setting back of the clifftop pathway from the cliff-edge will allow for the recovery of the rocky sea cliff vegetation and coastal grassland community.
+This will have a significant positive impact on both the habitat and its suitability for foraging for Choughs.